Back to Top

 Company Name

-This will also allow us to create a Share Account for this company of the same name.
+This will also allow us to track different LOTs for the same stock symbol.

 Example: Alpha Corporation